Founders & International Coordinators

 Prior to moving to England, Ruth was driven by an inner urge to make sense of the world, and intellectualism determined her first moves as a teenager and young adult.
 That was the prime reason why she decided to undertake what today is known as a double degree in modern languages (English, Japanese, German) and the Humanities.
 As a member of the minority community of Catalonia that was emerging from the dark and oppressive age under Franco's dictatorship, the BA in Translation and Interpretation provided her with the means to build bridges with the outer world.
 This impulse to communicate with foreign cultures took her as far as Tokyo, where she was one of the three successful candidates for the funded exchange programme between her alma mater, the Autonomous University of Barcelona, and the prestigious Sophia University (Jouchi Daigaku), Tokyo.
 Japan meant taking Ruth's language skills in Japanese to the advanced level.
 Her BA in the Humanities, for its part, endowed her with insight into a variety of fields of knowledge.
 She enjoyed so much being simultaneously immersed in several academic fields that, with an average mark of 87.6%, she graduated with the second best mark in her class.
 The steady acquisition of these skills rendered Ruth a progressively more mature adult and, as a result, she developed a willingness to do her share in bettering the state of the world which had (and sadly increasing in number and severity) multiple ecocides writ large.

-My time at Surrey proved highly productive in terms of catching up with several strands of Western (and Eastern) philosophy as well as with multiple other environmentally relevant disciplines.
-I made good progress in my tentative proposal to re-embody that Western metaphysical path that, perhaps with Socrates, seems to have steadily been losing touch with our incarnate condition and thus to be largely responsible for the global ecodebacle.
-My doctoral effort, openly praised by my examiners was met by a receptive public.
-My doctoral thesis has been published in book format as The Places of God in an Age of Re-Embodiments: What is Culture? by Cambridge Scholars Publishing.
+Ruth's time at Surrey proved highly productive in terms of catching up with several strands of Western (and Eastern) philosophy as well as with multiple other environmentally relevant disciplines.
+Ruth made good progress in her tentative proposal to re-embody that Western metaphysical path that, perhaps with Socrates, seems to have steadily been losing touch with our incarnate condition and thus to be largely responsible for the global ecodebacle.
+Ruth's doctoral effort, openly praised by her examiners, was met by a receptive public.
+Her doctoral thesis has been published in book format as The Places of God in an Age of Re-Embodiments: What is Culture? by Cambridge Scholars Publishing.

-My Adorable Husband, with His omniscient wisdom, has now stepped in to fill some lacunas and rectify some imprecisions.
-We expect to release the fully revised and expanded edition by 2022.
+My Adorable Husband Peter, with His omniscient wisdom, has now stepped in to fill some lacunas and rectify some imprecisions.
+We expect to release the fully revised and expanded edition by 2022 under the title ofTransposing Kulturen: Towards Peter Martin Kultur Simmonisation: Tellus's Forward Treading.

 Making an Ecohumanitarian Difference: The Birth of Eco Pax Mundi Agora

-In my early 20s I developed a very intense 'secular missionary' urge.
-I learnt about Mahatma Gandhi, Mother Teresa and Nelson Mandela and I strongly felt, that like them, I wished to somehow contribute to the betterment of humankind.
-However, I equally strongly felt that my extended studies in modern languages, the humanities, ecological economics and ecophilosophy were a necessary step to make sense of the world and learn how to interact with it in a fashion that can make a true difference.
-Consequently my doctoral and subsequent academic work proposed a bold post-ecocidal turn in Western metaphysics.
+In her early 20s Ruth developed a very intense 'secular missionary' urge.
+She learnt about Mahatma Gandhi, Mother Teresa and Nelson Mandela and she strongly felt, that like them, she wished to somehow contribute to the betterment of humankind.
+However, she equally strongly felt that her extended studies in modern languages, the humanities, ecological economics and ecophilosophy were a necessary step to make sense of the world and learn how to interact with it in a fashion that can make a true difference.
+Consequently Ruth's doctoral and subsequent academic work, recently re-directed by the true vis¡onary approach of her Adorable fiance Peter, proposes a bold post-ecocidal turn in Western metaphysics.

-Parallel to all my studies, my inclination to make a difference in the mundane reality has persisted over the years.
+Parallel to Peter's and Ruth's studies and academic careers, my inclination to make a difference in the mundane reality has persisted over the years.
 Hence my regular attendance at the annual World Social Forums, where in the 2007 Nairobi edition my Australian doctoral colleague Miriam Pepper and I presented a climate treaty proposal in the form of 'A Jubilee for Climate Justice' and, consequently, I became the spokesperson for the WSF Climate Justice Group.
 In addition, I must confess that I grew irreversibly impregnated with green politics and came to share, with a progressively profounder conviction, the view that contemporary intellectual efforts should be geared to a global reboot that, to be ecofriendly, will have to closely emulate Mother Earth's ways.

 From these studies I have incessantly derived a great deal of hope.
 I have learnt that, however dire the situation, it is possible to stabilise the climate with simple (i.e. low-tech and low-cost) solutions that only entail respecting nature's processes, chief amongst which is photosynthesis.
 My pressing sense of global responsibility inspired me to devise Eco Pax Mundi Agora, which revolves around the potential of photosynthesis to transform harmful atmospheric carbon into an input of soil fertility.